AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 approximation theorem](https://arxiv.org/abs/2007.06093) extends the existence result from ReLU to a broad family of activation functions.

-## Existence leads to a construction question
+## Can we construct the network that the theorem promises?

+The theorem proves that suitable weights exist, but it does not give a practical way to find them.
 A training algorithm begins with an architecture and initial weights, then searches a high-dimensional parameter space under a finite compute budget.
-The existence theorem guarantees a destination for that search.
-Its computational cost is a separate question.
+The computational cost of that search is a separate question.

 The generalized interval-approximation study makes this gap concrete.
 Its proof constructs a network by dividing the input domain into a grid.
-As the input dimension grows, the number of grid regions grows exponentially.
+As the input dimension grows, the number of grid regions grows exponentially, so the construction itself can become impractical even though it proves existence.

-The paper then studies a simpler problem.
+The paper then isolates a simpler problem.
 Given a network with outputs in
 $[0,1]$, approximate its minimum and maximum within an error
 $\delta<1/2$.
 Solving this **range-approximation problem** requires finding values near the extrema and ruling out values beyond them.
 The paper proves